3 pathways to sustainable packaging for ecommerce

 Sixty people died when Valencia’s Turia River burst its banks in 1957 – a devastating flood that covered nearly three-quarters of the city.
 The bold yet highly popular decision to remove the source of the problem – to divert the river around the city – came quickly afterward.
 The hard part was choosing what to do next.
 The city’s initial plan was to build a vast highway network on top of the riverbed, but residents opposed this and demanded a sustainable solution.
 This led to the now-famous, five-mile green swath of public space running through the heart of this historic city: the Jardin de Turia, which opened in 1986.

 But what does this have to do with sustainable packaging?
 The story of the Turia River is a lesson in how to solve a crisis and the importance of putting people at the center of sustainable solutions.
 Diverting the river may have solved the immediate problem, but listening to the people is what created a courageous, long-term solution.
-It’s no different in business.
-By listening to customers, we develop new and sustainable solutions to not only overcome today’s challenges but also create more green solutions in the world of ecommerce.
+It is no different in business.
+By listening to customers, we develop new and sustainable solutions to not only overcome today’s challenges but also create more green solutions in the world of e-commerce.

 Is today’s standard packaging solution sustainable?